Vadskye/Rise/docs/standard_effects.md

 * Rank 7
   * Strike with +3d or +3 acc

-#### Spells: Single target
+#### Spells
 * Rank 1
-  * Med range, 1d10 + power
+  * Med range, 1d8 + power
   * t1 area, 1d6 + half power
 * Rank 2
-  * Close range, 2d8 + power
+  * Close range, 2d6 + power
 * Rank 3
-  * Med range, 2d10 + power
+  * Med range, 2d8 + power
-  * t1 area, 2d8 + half power
+  * t1 area, 2d6 + half power
 * Rank 4
-  * Close range, 4d8 + power
+  * Close range, 4d6 + power
 * Rank 5
-  * Med range, 4d10 + power
+  * Med range, 4d8 + power
-  * t1 area, 4d8 + half power
+  * t1 area, 4d6 + half power
 * Modifiers
-  * "Med range" can be replaced with "Adjacent, no focus"

-#### Spells: AOE
-* Rank 1
-  * t1 area, 1d6 + half power
-* Modifiers
-  * +4 levels gives +5d and full power instead of half power
+  * +4 ranks for AOE gives +1d and full power instead of +2d and half power?

 #### Spells: Autoattack

 * Rank 1
-  * 1d8 damage as a non-action vs creatures in a Medium radius that made you lose HP (Deep)
+  * 1d6 + half power damage as a non-action vs creatures in a Medium radius that made you lose HP (Deep)
   * 1d8 damage as a non-action vs adjacent creatures if you lose HP (Deep)
 * Rank 3
-  * 2d6 damage as a non-action vs creatures that attacked you in melee (Deep)
+  * 1d10 + half power damage as a non-action vs creatures that attacked you in melee (Deep)
-  * r1 debuff condition in Small radius as non-action, crit = remove twice, once per creature (Deep)
+  * r1 debuff condition in Large radius as non-action, crit = r2, once per creature (Deep)
 * Rank 4
   * 2d8 damage as a minor action vs one creature in short range (Deep)
   * Strike with -3 accuracy and no power as a minor action (Deep)
 * Rank 6
+  * 2d8 + half power damage as a non-action vs creatures that attacked you within medrange (Deep)
   * 2d10 damage as a minor action vs everything in Small radius (Deep)
 * Rank 7
-  * r2 debuff condition in Small radius as non-action, once per creature (Deep)
+  * r2 debuff condition in Large radius as non-action, once per creature (Deep)

 ### Pure debuff